Skip to main content

 Accountancy and Information Systems Sequence

-In addition to core courses, students must complete 24 hours as follows:
+In addition to core courses, students must complete 27 hours (24 graduate and 3 undergraduate) as follows:

 Undergraduate: